Strip search phone call scam: Investigation, arrest, and trial

-Mount Washington police, after doing a simple word search on the Internet, quickly realized that this was only the latest in a long series of similar incidents that extended over a period of about 10 years.
+Mount Washington police, after doing a simple keyword search on the Internet, quickly realized that this was only the latest in a long series of similar incidents that extended over a period of about 10 years.
 None of those incidents had continued as long, or with as many people involved, as the one in the Mount Washington McDonald's.

 Although their initial suspicion was that the call had originated from a pay phone near the McDonald's restaurant (from which the perpetrator could see both the police station and the restaurant), police later determined that the call had originated from a supermarket pay phone in Panama City, Florida.
 Having learned that the call was made with an AT&T phone card and that the largest retailer of such cards was Walmart, they contacted the police in Panama City.

 The Panama City police informed the Mount Washington police that Detective Flaherty in Massachusetts was already conducting an investigation.
 Several similar scam calls had been placed to Boston-area restaurants, and Flaherty had already pulled surveillance camera footage from a Walmart in Panama City.
 Following Flaherty's lead, the Mount Washington police used the serial number of the phone card to find out that it had been purchased from a different Walmart than the Walmart that sold the card used for calls to Massachusetts restaurants.

 Using the records of the Panama City Walmart, which showed the cash register and the time of purchase of the phone card, Mount Washington police were able to find surveillance camera footage of the purchaser of the card.
-The Massachusetts investigation had gone cold when their surveillance video failed to show the purchaser—the cameras had been trained on the store's parking lot and not on the cash registers.
+The Massachusetts investigation had gone cold when their surveillance video failed to show the purchaser: the cameras had been trained on the store's parking lot and not on the cash registers.

 The purchaser in the Panama City video was wearing a correctional officer's uniform of the kind used by Corrections Corporation of America, a private security firm.
-Videos and still photographs from the two Walmarts were compared, and the same man was seen entering and exiting the Massachusetts Walmart at the time when a phone card was purchased there.
+Videos and still photographs from the two Walmarts were compared, and the same man was seen entering and exiting the Panama City Walmart at the time when a phone card was purchased there.
 Police used these images to produce front-and-back composite images of the suspect.
-Subsequent queries directed to the private security firm's human resources department led to the identification of the phone card buyer as David R. Stewart – a married man with five children – who was then arrested.
+Subsequent queries directed to the private security firm's human resources department led to the identification of the phone card buyer as David R. Stewart—a married man with five children—who was then arrested.